colorjs/get-svg-colors/README.md

 # get-svg-colors

-Extract stroke and fill colors from SVG files
+Extract stroke and fill colors from SVG files.
+Designed for use in node, not the browser.

 ## Installation

-Download node at [nodejs.org](http://nodejs.org) and install it, if you haven't already.

 ```sh
 npm install get-svg-colors --save